vlktomas/nix-examples/README.md

 * `cd-*.nix` -- physical deployment specification for NixOps (for example `cd-vbox.nix` describe deployment to VirtualBox machines)
 * `cicd.sh` -- run Nix for CI pipeline and NixOps for deployment

-To start new project just copy `template` directory, which contains these files with some additional info and example configuration for various CI/CD tools.
+To start new project just copy `template` directory, which contains these files with additional info.
+There is also an example configuration for some CI/CD tools, but beware that NixOS testing will not work in those, which use virtual machines or Docker.

 ## How to use